Soham2020/SAS-REST-API/README.md

 1. ExpressJs
 2. NodeJs
 3. MongoDB
-4. Stripe gateway : For more, visit their official website.
+4. Stripe gateway : We uses the API to make payments.
 It will be very helpful, if you star this.